mvolkmann/blog/src/smalltalk.md

 - finding code in many ways
 - live environment where code changes are immediately reflected (no need to recompile or restart the environment)
-- debugging with ability to modify code and data, then continue or restart
+- debugging with the ability to modify code and data, then continue or restart
 - ability to modify the classes and methods that implement the development environment as easily as modifying your own classes and methods
 - TODO: add more?